Auqiz/fivem-appearance/README.md

 # oxmysql-converted-fivem-appearance

-This is something I converted, I take no credit for the UI all I've done is make the LUA side with clothing shops, barber shops and saved outfits the original post was from https://forum.cfx.re/t/release-fivem-appearance/2438537
+This is something I converted, I take no credit for the UI all I've done is convert the script from mysql-aync to oxmysql the original post was from https://forum.cfx.re/t/release-fivem-appearance/2438537

 ## Dependencies